カメラレンズマウントの種類 – Cマウント、CSマウント、M12マウント(Sマウント)

 M12/Sマウントレンズの焦点距離と直径は、CSマウントやCマウントのカメラと互換性がないことが多く、その結果、レンズとマウントの組み合わせでピントを合わせることができません。この非互換性は、他のM12レンズマウントでも発生する可能性があります。

 In conclusion, understanding these lens mounts will help you pick the right lens for your project.
 For a large-sensor, high-precision vision system, go with a C-mount lens (or CS-mount if using a smaller format and tight space).
-For ultra-compact or camera modules, M12 lenses offer unbeatable size and flexibility.
+For ultra-compact or camera modules, M12 lenses offer the smallest form factor at the lowest cost.
 And whenever mixing and matching mounts (like using adapters), double-check the focus and image quality to avoid surprises.
-With the proper mount, your camera will capture sharp images and you can fully leverage the capabilities of your lens and sensor combination!
+With the proper mount, your lens can reach correct focus, and you can get the performance your lens and sensor combination was designed for.

 また、多くのエンジニアが興味を持つような計算機もいくつかあります。